contacttyrese/appium_java_sample/README.md

 * You must have an Android Emulator/Device setup
 * You must have Appium server setup
 * You must have the configurations setup
+* Successfully runs with the Node v24 and UiAutomator2 driver

 If all is done, **try this command:**